vangogih/airplay2-win/README.md

 ## Fork features
 - Support window rescaling.
 Screencast perfectly fits to the window.
-- Biliniar rendering filter.
-Less pixilization on makin upscale.
+- Bilinear rendering filter.
+Less pixelation on making upscale.

-Also tested cubic interpolation but it causes too much derformace degration.
+Also tested cubic interpolation but it causes too much performance degradation.

+## Known issues
+- After resizing the window with sharing screen UV layers can be drawn with wrong scale.
+To fix that try to change window size from bigger to smaller.
+- Also if you will get total black screen after resizing, just click on your device screen

 ## Build